United States District Court, Central District of California

 It is not necessary to clear a civil motion date with the Court before filing the motion.
 The parties must contact the courtroom deputy clerk to schedule all motions in criminal cases.

 requesting a hearing date.
 The Court will review the pleadings to determine whether a hearing is necessary.

 The parties may file discovery motions with Judge Wilner only if the assigned district judge has so directed.
 Counsel are advised to review the procedures and standing orders of the assigned district judge before filing any discovery motion.
 Strict compliance with all local rules regarding motion practice is required.

 ) containing the application, and a PDF version of the materials to be filed under seal.
 The subject line of the e-mail must bear the name and number, and include the phrase "UNDER SEAL REQUEST."

-Mandatory chambers copies of all e-filed documents including under seal documents must be delivered to chambers (by hand or overnight courier) by noon on the following day.
+Mandatory chambers copies of e-filed documents must be delivered to Judge Wilner's drop box (outside Room 181-L - Roybal Clerk's office) by noon on the day after filing.
 Chambers copies do not need to be blue backed.
 Electronic copies of proposed orders must be e-mailed to the Court at MRW_chambers@cacd.uscourts.gov.
-Proposed orders shall be in WordPerfect (preferred) or Microsoft Word format.
+Proposed orders will be in Microsoft Word (preferred) or WordPerfect format.

 Requests to reschedule a hearing, conference, or other proceeding must be submitted in writing.
 The parties must contact the courtroom deputy clerk as soon as the need to reschedule a proceeding is discovered.

 Any party who wishes to appear at a hearing by telephone must make such a request at least two court days before the hearing.